Fadcemi/DSA--Data-Analysis-Capstone-Project-2/README.md

   ● Regions

-Kaduna Total Salary is #24.79M, Abuja is #27.42M and Lagos Total Salary is #19.53M
+Kaduna Total Salary is $26.79M, Abuja is $24.17M and Lagos Total Salary is $19.15M

   ● Department

-In most departments, the Males earn more except 3 departments where females earn more Training, Marketing and Engineering
+In most departments, the Males earn more except 3 departments where females earn more that is Training, Marketing and Engineering

   ● Salary Range

-Grouping the salaries by a band of #30k.
-Most employees earn within the range 61k to 90k, and least earn within 1k to 30k.
+Grouping the salaries by a band of #10k.
+Most employees earn within the range 70k to 80k, and least earn within 20k to 30k.

 ![range](https://github.com/user-attachments/assets/37b3fa9b-8830-497b-b845-e70cb403e41e)

   ● Minimum Salary requirment

-There was a recent regulation which requires manufacturing companies to pay employees a minimum of #90,000.
+Considering the recent regulation which requires manufacturing companies to pay employees a minimum of $90,000.

-Palmoria group falls short of this, with about 69% of the workers earning less than the minimum requirment
+Palmoria group falls short of this, with about 69.12% of the workers earning less than the minimum requirment

 ![range by dept](https://github.com/user-attachments/assets/fe4c5a42-d748-4d43-931f-a957c827488d)

-  ● Pay and Gender Gap
+  ● Computation for the bonus and New Salary

   ![table](https://github.com/user-attachments/assets/eb330e98-f8b9-4c3c-84dc-0a008c9000a6)